 The championships is a cosy gathering in the centre of town.
 The race is on a small open plain.
 To warm you up before the race you can enjoy real Sami food in a Lavvo.
 The competition has youth and adult race divisions and even a special race for the Mayor.
 If you are a tourist (non-Sami) you also have a chance to race–the Tourist Division is one of the highlights of the day.

 The serious competitors race on skis behind their reindeer.
 The reindeer are loaded into the starting booth and the competitors stand next to, holding the reins.
-Reindeer always have jumpy starts so the competitors only wrap the reins around their hands after the race begins, just in case the reindeer does something weird and they need to let go.
+Reindeer always have jumpy starts so the competitors only wrap the reins around their hands after the race begins, just in case the reindeer does something weird, and they need to let go.
 This makes for a lot of false starts as the reins often slip through the hands.
-For safety the reindeer antlers are cut off (and I guess it helps with speed and agility too).
+For safety, the reindeer antlers are cut off (and I guess it helps with speed and agility too).

 Soon it was my turn.
 I had good odds to win as only two had finished the race out of eleven (so far).
-I jumped on the sled and realised that they hadn’t cut the antlers off my reindeer!
-But my animal was calm amongst the crowd–the others had been jerky and nervous with all the people.
-With a few driving instructions from the Sami I was ready to go.
+I jumped on the sled and realised they hadn’t cut the antlers off my reindeer!
+But my animal was calm amongst the crowd–the others had been jerky and nervous with all the activity.
+With basic driving instructions from the Sami, I was ready to go.

 My race started well.
 I was going like a bat-out-of-hell and then I thought ‘I love this too much!– so… why am I going faster?’